EXAMINING THE EVIDENCE

 Federal documentation of scanner-related officer endangerment

-The complete absence of evidence, despite 70+ years of open scanner access, is itself powerful evidence.
-If this were a real problem, we would have documented it by now.
+The complete absence of evidence across 70+ years of open scanner access is itself significant.
+If this were a real and recurring problem, someone would have documented it by now.

 Lookouts

-Community networks share police activity faster than official radio dispatch.
+Community networks share police activity faster than official radio dispatch does.

 Marked police cars are visible.
 No technology needed.

-Monitoring a police scanner requires knowing the right frequencies, understanding police codes and terminology, and continuously listening.
-It's far more effort than any of these alternatives—which is why criminals don't bother.
+Using a scanner requires knowing the right frequencies, understanding police codes and terminology, and paying constant attention.
+It's far more work than any of these alternatives.
+That's why criminals don't bother.

-If scanner access endangered officers, we would have seen encryption decades ago.
-Instead, the timeline reveals a different motivation:
+If scanner access endangered officers, departments would have pushed for encryption decades ago.
+The actual timeline points somewhere else:

-1920s-2019 Open police scanners exist.
-No documented scanner-related officer harms.
+1920s–2019 Open police scanners are standard.
+No documented scanner-related officer harms emerge in nearly a century.

 Summer 2020 George Floyd protests.
-Open scanners document police conduct during civil unrest.
+Open scanners document police conduct during civil unrest in real time.

-The officer safety argument is emotionally powerful but evidentially bankrupt.
-This matters because:
+The officer safety argument is emotionally powerful but unsupported by evidence.
+That gap has real consequences:

-• Policy decisions should be evidence-based.
-Claims that sound reasonable but lack documentation shouldn't drive major policy changes affecting public transparency.
+• Policy should be evidence-based.
+Claims that sound reasonable but can't be documented shouldn't drive major changes to public transparency infrastructure.

 • The real motivations become clearer.
-When the stated justification has no evidence, we must ask what's actually driving the policy change.
-The timing suggests accountability concerns, not safety.
+When the stated justification has no evidence, it's worth asking what's actually driving the policy.
+The timing points to accountability concerns, not safety.

 • Resources are being misallocated.
-Departments are spending millions on encryption infrastructure that doesn't address any documented problem, while real officer safety needs may go unfunded.
+Departments are spending millions on encryption infrastructure that addresses no documented problem, while genuine officer safety needs may go unfunded.

 • Public trust erodes.
-When police departments make claims they cannot substantiate, community trust in their other statements suffers.
+When departments make claims they can't substantiate, their credibility on other issues suffers too.

-When your police department proposes encryption citing officer safety, ask these questions:
+When your police department proposes encryption citing officer safety, put these directly on the record:

 1. "Can you provide documentation of any specific incident where scanner access endangered an officer in this department?"